7248510/Notes/VisualStudioCode.md

-# Disabling auto complete
+# Tips to making VSC as minimal as possible
+After using Vim & Notepad ++ I prefer a minimal environement, as a result here are my notes

-# Disabling Java syntax/highlighting
+## Disabling Java syntax/highlighting
 Remove the Java extension

-# Disabling Python syntax/highlighting
+## Disabling Python syntax/highlighting
 Remove the Python extension

-# Using MSVC without extensions
+## Using MSVC without extensions
 * Disabling the IntelliSense engine takes away a lot of features/functionality but the syntax highlighting works :)
 * You cannot debug in VSC if you use this trick
 * The terminal tab displays powershell, after you type a character the tab reverts to cmd